Call Us! Button

 Entertainment: It’s also important for pet owners to understand the importance of enrichment and stimulation.
 Pets get bored with nothing to do all day but stare at the walls.
 Keeping your furry friend entertained will go a long way towards keeping them happy, and can also help prevent or reduce many behavioral issues.
 For instance, dogs that are bored often amuse themselves by getting into mischief.
 Fido may chew your cushions or dig up your garden, just for something to do.
 Cats may seem to see boredom as a life goal, rather than a drawback, but they also need to satisfy their urges to pounce, scratch, and investigate things.

-Commitment: We really couldn’t talk about responsible ownership without discussing commitment.
+Commitment: We really couldn’t talk about responsible pet ownership without discussing commitment.
 Adopting a pet means making that animal a forever promise, and being committed to caring for them for their entire life.
-Adoption is forever!
+Responsible pet ownership is about recognizing that adoption is forever!

 Proper veterinary care is crucial!
 Everything your veterinarian does is important in some way.
 For instance, vaccinations protect against and prevent the spread of dangerous diseases, such as rabies, while parasite control keeps Fido and Fluffy free of worms, ticks, and other dangerous parasites.
 Spay/neuter surgery helps prevent unwanted litters, but also helps curb many behavioral issues.
 Fido and Fluffy will be much calmer after, and less inclined to acting up, spraying, or trying to escape.